esentri/domainlifecycles/builder/readme.md

-# Builder Pattern Necessity and Support
+# DLC Builder Pattern Necessity and Support

 DLC internally heavily relies on the Builder Pattern for the creation of DomainObjects.
 This is due to the fact that we emphasize an always valid strategy on the one hand and on the other hand ValueObjects are by definition